 Reviewer’s Comments

+Phytochemical Screening and In-vitro Antioxidant & Anti-inflammatory Potential Evaluations of Methanolic Extracts of Cocos nucifera (L.) Leaves.

 Abstract

 Cocos nucifera (L.) (Arecaceae) is commonly called the ‘‘coconut tree’’ and is the most naturally widespread fruit plant on Earth.
 Throughout history, humans have used medicinal plants therapeutically, and minerals, plants, and animals have traditionally been the main sources of drugs.
 The objective in the present study was to screen the phytochemical profile and pharmacological activities of methanolic extract ofcoconut leaves.
 Because each part of C. nucifera has different constituents, the pharmacological effects of the plant vary according to the part of the plant evaluated.
-To investigate pharmacological activities DPPH scavenging assay &HRBC membrane stabilization methods were performed for antioxidant and anti-inflammatory potential respectively.The phytochemical analysis of methanolic extract ofcoconut leavesshowed that they contained significant presence of flavonoids, phenols, saponins, terpenoids&triterpenes .
-Alkaloids, glycosides & tannins are also moderately present.Quantitative evaluations show significant presence of phenols than tannin content.The pharmacological studies revealed that the plant extracts may have significant antioxidant effect which is probably mediated by inhibition of DPPH free radical,which is responsible for oxidation.
+To investigate pharmacological activities, DPPH scavenging assay &HRBC membrane stabilization methods were performed for antioxidant and anti-inflammatory potential respectively.The phytochemical analysis of methanolic extract ofcoconut leavesshowed that they contained significant presence of flavonoids, phenols, saponins, terpenoids&triterpenes .
+Alkaloids, glycosides & tannins are also moderately present.Quantitative evaluations show significant presence of phenols, which was more than tannin content.The pharmacological studies revealed that the plant extracts may have significant antioxidant effect which is probably mediated by inhibition of DPPH free radical.which is responsible for oxidation.
 The IC50 values by DPPH scavenging assay observed for standard &leaves were 97.29µg/ml & 486.78µg/ml respectively.So,this plant extracts have significant antioxidant effect.
-There is also moderate anti-inflammatory activity.The IC50 values for anti-inflammatory acticity by standard & coconut leaves were 21.46 µg/ml & 831.21 µg/ml respectively.
+There is also moderate anti-inflammatory activity.The IC50 values for anti-inflammatory activity by standard & coconut leaves were 21.46 µg/ml & 831.21 µg/ml respectively.
 These findings suggest that this plant may be a possible source for the development of a new drug.

 Keywords: Cocos nucifera, phenols, tannin content, antioxidant, anti-inflammatory, IC50 values.